x0ry/devopslight/README.md

 A file that's actually yours..
 No framework, no build step, I think theres a reason they call it a SPA.

+# Future features
+- Encryption
+- Live Multiplayer

 ## License

 MIT.
 Take it, fork it, ship it as your own.
-It's one file — nothing here to gatekeep.
+I hope you find it as useful in your day to day as I do.